 “These proposals did not advance due to factors such as lack of site control, concerns about the feasibility of financial projections, lack of organizational experience and/or deficiency of the proposal,” a statement read.

 However, Pamunkey Indian Tribe officials weren’t pleased with that assessment.
 The federally recognized Virginia-based tribe had proposed the $350 million Pamunkey Casino Resort Richmond.
-It planned to build the resort off Interstate 95 in the 5000 block of Commerce Road.
+It planned to build the Richmond casino off Interstate 95 in the 5000 block of Commerce Road.